Frequently Asked Questions

 We'd rather not end any share before it's scheduled end date however, we offer a money-back guarantee.

-If you are for any reason dissatisfied with your membership and wish to cancel, if you move out of the area, or cannot finish your share, please communicate this as soon as possible.
-We will arrange a refund on a pro-rated basis.
+If you are for any reason dissatisfied with your membership and wish to cancel, if you move out of the area, or cannot finish your share, please communicate this as soon as possible, and we'll arrange a refund on a pro-rated basis.

 HOW D0 I Pay?